sofdof/Data-intensive-application/Chap6.md

   - Assigns continuous ranges of keys to each partition
   - Facilitates efficient range queries by keeping keys in sorted order
   - Using date-based keys can lead to hot spots
+  - Partitions are typically rebalanced dynamically by splitting ranges when they become too large

 - **Hash Partitioning**
   - Uses a hash function to determine the partition for a given key
   - Distributes keys uniformly to prevent skew and hot spots
   - Cassandra uses consistent hashing to distribute keys
+  - Common to create a fixed number of partitions in advance, assigning several to each node and moving partitions when nodes are added or removed
+  - Dynamic partitioning can also be used

 ### Challenges of Partitioning